 For early cases, treatment is usually curative.
 However, treatment may be complicated due to late diagnosis, antibiotic treatment failure, and concomitant infection with other tick-borne diseases such as ehrlichiosis, babesiosis, and immune suppression.

 Approximately 5% of patients will have lingering symptoms of fatigue, pain, or joint and muscle aches after treatment.
 These symptoms can last for 6 or more months.
 This is called post-treatment Lyme disease syndrome.
 Chronic Lyme disease is generally managed similarly to fibromyalgia or chronic fatigue syndrome.
 Whether chronic disorder exists remains debatable.
-The reason is that there are many non-validated testing systems on the market which are often falsely positive.
+The reason is that there are many non-validated testing systems on the market that are often falsely positive.
 In addition, there has been a public hysteria about chronic Lyme disease, with patients demanding treatment.
 In most cases of so-called chronic Lyme disease, the workup is usually negative.
-Further, there is no evidence that long term antibiotic therapy helps.
+Further, there is no evidence that long-term antibiotic therapy helps.
 Most patients eventually recover without any residual sequelae.

 Acrodermatitis chronica atrophicans

 Based on the geographic distribution of the shared vector Ixodes scapularis, coinfections with Lyme disease and human granulocytic anaplasmosis and/or babesiosis can occur.
 Co-infected patients may be more severely ill at presentation, have a persistent fever longer than 48 hours after initiating antibiotic therapy for Lyme disease, or present with anemia, leukopenia, and/or thrombocytopenia.
 When co-infection is suspected or confirmed, treatment with an appropriate antimicrobial regimen for each infection is necessary for the resolution of the illness.